An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 Another example is a Critical bug in the \verb|Math-11| project which is shown in Fig \ref{fig:math_11}.
 The patch is very simple, and the buggy statement looks almost identical to the fixed statement such that it is even very hard for a human to find the issue without knowing the special values of \verb|dim| variable that leads to the bug.

+Fig \ref{fig:times_27} shows the High severity bug in \texttt{Times-27} project where the \texttt{PeriodFormatter} class is not working well and the fix is as simple as having the \texttt{null} checking before the logic.
+While the fixed code is only one line and simple, it is hard for static analysis tools to detect this since we may have different logic based on the nullability of objects and there is no general error pattern because of this.

+The \texttt{Compress-29} bug which has a high severity is shown in Fig \ref{fig:comrpress_29} where the polymorphism is applied with the method overloading approach.
+Although this is the standard approach to change the behavior of code in compile-time, the decision to use a particular overloaded function completely depends on the other lines of the code.
+There is no issue from the static analysis tools in this case since no patterns can fit into this situation.

-We found other severe bugs that cannot be generalized in the bug patterns such as a bug in the \verb|Math-105| project where the \verb|getSumSquaredErrors()| in the buggy code returns the maximum number between the error value and zero wrongly.
+We found other severe bugs that cannot be generalized in the bug patterns such as a bug in the \verb|Math-105| project shown in fig \ref{fig:math_105} where the \verb|getSumSquaredErrors()| in the buggy code returns the maximum number between the error value and zero wrongly.
 The patch shows that it should return the calculated error value only (there is no need for the max function).

-Also, \verb|Codec-18| project contains a bug where the \verb|equals| method check if two provided \verb|CharSequence| objects are equal.
+Also, \verb|Codec-18| project (shown in fig \ref{fig:codec_18}) contains a bug where the \verb|equals| method checks if two provided \verb|CharSequence| objects are equal.
 The patch shows that the developer implemented the equality condition wrongly by not considering the maximum length of these strings which are patched in the fixed version.

+Another example is the \texttt{FLINK-3011} major bug in the bugs.jar dataset (shown in fig \ref{fig:flink-3011}) where the state of a running job is not handled comprehensively, so it cannot cancel a failing/restarting job.
+Since state handling is one of the most complex parts of every application, especially in multi-threaded applications our static analysis tools were not able to detect this bug based on their pre-defined patterns.

-In all of the mentioned examples, we found that these bugs are so complex that cannot be mapped to any of the predefined patterns.
+In all of the mentioned examples, we found that these bugs are so unique that they cannot be mapped to any of the predefined patterns.
 Detecting these severe bugs by only leveraging the source code (even at the coarse-level granularity such as class/package/module) is almost impossible.
 Therefore, more sophisticated patterns need to be implemented by static analysis tools.
 One may also try using dynamic approaches such as testing to detect these types of bugs.